Getting Started with Rekor

 4. Promote to production

-rekor workspaces promote crm --from crm--setup --dry-run
+rekor databases promote crm --from crm--setup --dry-run

-rekor workspaces promote crm --from crm--setup
+rekor databases promote crm --from crm--setup

-5. Write records
+5. Write documents

-rekor records upsert contacts --workspace crm \
+rekor documents upsert contacts --database crm \

 --external-id "c_001" --source crm \